 SUITABLE FOR: Yang and yin is available to all levels; however, we advise completing at least 1–2 months of regular yoga practice first, or attending our 6-week beginner’s course.

-Chakra Balance Breathe and Restore
+Breathe Nidra Restore

 SUITABLE FOR: Breathe and Restore is for anyone and everyone, including your nanna!
 No yoga experience required; this is slow, passive and easy to follow.